qdrant/qdrant-client/qdrant_openapi_client/docs/CollectionsApi.md

 import time
 import qdrant_openapi_client
 from qdrant_openapi_client.api import collections_api
-from qdrant_openapi_client.model.storage_operations import StorageOperations from qdrant_openapi_client.model.inline_response2001 import InlineResponse2001
+from qdrant_openapi_client.models.models import StorageOperations from qdrant_openapi_client.models.models import InlineResponse2001
-from qdrant_openapi_client.model.error_response import ErrorResponse from pprint import pprint
+from qdrant_openapi_client.models.models import ErrorResponse from pprint import pprint
 # Defining the host is optional and defaults to http://localhost:6333
 # See configuration.py for a list of all supported configuration parameters.